napalm00/FS19PlaceAnywhere/README.md

 ```

 # Notes
-This mod might cause issues with your game since it removes the game's checks for where buildings can be placed.
+I've tested this mod and didn't notice any side effects, however it might still cause issues as it removes some game checks.